rruuaanng/rshell/README.md

 # rshell
-The shell implemented based on the system call, I call it rshell
+The shell implemented based on the system call
 # install
 ./build.sh
 # run